Friday, February 21, 2025

 Natalie ‘Samantha’ Rupnow: A Classmate’s Mother Sheds Light on Shooter

-Then, on the way to school, O’Connor encountered black ice, but they still made it on time.
+Then, on the way to school, O’Connor encountered black ice, so she drove slowly to school, resulting in a late arrival.

 “She died a broken girl.
 She died unheard, and she found solace in a bunch of people who didn’t promote goodness,” O’Connor said of Rupnow, 15.